Se3do/Integrated-Elixir-Media-Streaming/README.md

 Elixir Streaming integrates a volume control mechanism through a slider component, a feature seamlessly bound to the MediaPlayer's volume property provided by the JavaFX API.
 This ensures a seamless connection between user inputs and audio levels during media playback.

+# Getting Started:
+Elixir Streaming is primed to enhance your multimedia experiences.
+To use the application, simply run it and provide the URL of your desired media content.
+Explore its efficient media management and advanced playback control features.

+# Minimum Requirements:

+- Java Runtime Environment (JRE)
+- JavaFX libraries, a foundational component that empowers Elixir Streaming with its multimedia capabilities.